 Ordering prescription drugs from non-FDA approved foreign sources is a dangerous path, opposed by all of the previous heads of the United States Food and Drug Administration (FDA), United States Department of Health and Human Services (HHS) since 2000.

-In November 2009, the FDA sent out warning letters to rogue internet pharmacies that were engaged in the illegal sale of unapproved or misbranded drugs to U.S. consumers.
-In a press release concerning the letters, FDA Commissioner Margaret A. Hamburg, M.D. said, “Many U.S. consumers are being misled in the hopes of saving money by purchasing prescription drugs over the Internet from illegal pharmacies.
-Unfortunately, these drugs are often counterfeit, contaminated, or unapproved products, or contain an inconsistent amount of the active ingredient.
+“Many U.S. consumers are being misled in the hopes of saving money by purchasing prescription drugs over the Internet from illegal pharmacies.
+Unfortunately, these drugs are often counterfeit, contaminated, unapproved products or contain an inconsistent amount of active ingredient.
 Taking these drugs can pose a danger to consumers.”